vkfarzan/guessing-game/README.md

 ## Credits

-This program was written by Farzan Vahidiankamyar for the final project of the course "KI in der Logistik" at the [University of Duisburg Essen](https://www.uni-due.de/).
+This program was written by Farzan for the final project of the course "KI in der Logistik".
 Sound effects were obtained from [PIXABAY](https://pixabay.com/).